 4 September, 2017

-My wife is testing out the recipe from a cookbook (Making Kueh, publisher Dophin, page 40-41) to make Tho Kuih.
-You can see the result below.
-According to her, she encountered some problem in making the skin - the root cause could either be the flour or the instruction itself.
-She had to improvise on her own, because based on the recipe, the mixture became too gooey.
+My wife is testing out the recipe from a cookbook (Making Kueh, publisher Dophin, page 40-41) for Tho Kuih.
+The result is as shown in the photos below.
+According to her, she encountered some problem in making the skin - the root cause could either be the flour or the instruction.
+She had to improvise, because if she followed the recipe strictly, the mixture became out to be too gooey.
+So she had to add more flour than as written in the recipe.

-In my opinion, the result was quite okay.
-The filling was good.
-We agreed that the skin could be improved.
-We felt the skin could be softer.
-We hope to continue making it, improving on this recipe or trying a different one.
+In my opinion, the final result was quite okay.
+At least the filling was tasty.
+We both agreed that the skin of the Tho Kuih could be improved.
+It was rather hard, and if it were a little softer, the result would be more satisfactory.
+We hope to continue making it, improving on this recipe or perhaps trying a different one.